Visit during our anniversary celebration – 30 years of making history fun, 1993–2023.

 Regular hours 9 am to 5 pm Wednesdays thru Sundays.
-Closed Mondays and Tuesdays.
+Closed Mondays and Tuesdays

 If you will only be in town on Monday and Tuesday, call for a tour appointment.